fac/ruby-style-guide/README.md

   end
 ```

-- Use empty lines between `def`s and to break up a method into logical paragraphs.
+- Use empty lines between `def`s and `end`s to break up a method into logical paragraphs.

 ```ruby